 BOARD NOTE: Although the United States does not require routine submission of contracts at this time, OECD Guidance Manual allows OECD member countries to impose such requirements.
 When other OECD member countries require submission of partial or complete copies of the contract as a condition to granting consent to proposed movements, USEPA or the Agency will request the required information; absent submission of such information, some OECD member countries may deny consent for the proposed movement.
+Information submitted to USEPA for which a claim of confidentiality is asserted in accordance with 40 CFR 2.203(b) and 260.2 will be treated as confidential and will be disclosed by USEPA only as provided in 40 CFR 260.2.

-(Source: Amended at 37 Ill.
-Reg. \\\\\, effective \\\\\)
+((Source: Amended at 37 Ill.
+Reg. , effective